 The Republic Of South Africa is located at the southern end of the African continent.
 South Africa sits between the Atlantic Ocean on its left, and the Indian Ocean on its right respectively.
 Nambia borders South Africa to the northwest, Botswana and Zimbabwe are positioned at the north, Swaziland and Mozambique are located to the northeast.

 South Africa is a vast country with varying landscapes.
 It features a very diverse population with 11 official languages.
 South Africa is one of the world’s largest producers of gold and is also renowned for its wine production.
 South Africa is home to some of the world’s largest multinational companies and it hosts a thriving business atmosphere.
 South Africa is home to the largest economy in Africa, and it plays a very important role in African politics.
-A nation known for its love of sport, the first Football World Cup was hosted on the African continent in 2010 in South Africa.
+A nation known for its love of sport, the first Football World Cup was hosted on the African continent in 2010.

 South Africa is a vast country consisting of an array of different landscapes.
 11 languages are spoken there, among its widely diverse population.
 South Africa is also known for its wildlife, and it features one of the world’s largest wildlife parks.
-Many tourists visit South Africa just for the chance to experience the excitement of safari.
+Many tourists visit just for the chance to experience the excitement of safari.

 South Africa covers a total area of 1,212,912 sq km (471,008 sq mi), and it has a population of 48,375,645 (2014).
 The country has three capitals: Pretoria, the Administrative Capital; Cape Town, the Legislative Capital (which is also the largest city); and Bloemfontein, the Judicial Capital.
 South Africa is comprised of nine provinces consisting Of Mpumalanga, Gauteng, Northern Province, KwaZulu-Natal, North West, Eastern Cape, Northern Cape, Western Cape, and Free State.
 Each province has its own respective capital.